-Braunton offer many years of experience from buying, owning, repairing and modifying the 928.
-With the familiarity that the Braunton team have with the 928, regular maintenance can prove no more costly than any other model.
+Braunton Engineering are one of a handful of UK Porsche 928 Specialists with the experience to tackle the unique challenges that this rare transaxle, V8 engine model presents.
+They offer many years of experience from buying, owning, repairing and rebuilding and driving the cars.
+With the familiarity that the Braunton team have, regular maintenance can prove no more costly than any other model.

 Braunton's 928GT exits Wehrseifen corner, Nordschleife, Nurburgring.

 Routine maintenance should include an annual oil and oil filter change, major service every 12,000 miles including spark plugs, cambelt change every four years.
-Regular running/driving of a Porsche 928 has proven key to defending against faults.
+Regular running/driving of a this model has proven key to defending against niggling faults.

-Braunton Engineering have two technicians who are intimate with the Porsche 928, having owned and rebuilt the cars over the last seventeen years, they offer a swift diagnosis to familiar 928 faults, with cost effective solutions.
-928 Servicing includes Porsche OE parts and Mobil oil - servicing follows the factory servicing schedule.
+Braunton Engineering have two technicians who are intimate with the "28", having owned and rebuilt the cars over the last seventeen years, they offer a swift diagnosis to familiar faults, with cost-effective solutions.
+Servicing includes Porsche OE parts and Mobil oil - follows the factory schedule.

-It is common to find rusty / corroded fuel lines (pipes) under a Porsche 928.
-If the corrosion has badly pitted the pipes, replacement with original pipes or replacement with braided fuel hose or nylon pipes is the solution (budget £500+vat for nylon replacements)...
+It is common to find rusty / corroded fuel lines (pipes) under a '28.
+If the corrosion has badly pitted the pipes, replacement with original pipes or replacement with braided fuel hose or nylon pipes is the solution (budget £650+vat for nylon replacements)...

-The 928 was the first clean sheet design for Porsche, in 1978 it was way ahead of time.
+The nine two eight was the first clean sheet design for Porsche, and in 1978 it was way ahead of time.
 With the S4 it had a 5.0 litre quad cam 32 valve V8 with an output of between 320-330bhp with transaxle making for an almost equal weight distribution.
 In the GTS version it's size was increased to 5.4 litres & 350bhp.
 The 928 is a well designed GT offering reliable pan continental travel at high speed.
-The basic architecture of the 928 can be seen in more recent gt's from Aston Martin, albeit with engines mounted further back, but proof enough that the 928 design principles were outstanding for their era.
+The basic architecture of this model can be seen in more recent gt's from Aston Martin, albeit with engines mounted slightly further back, but proof enough that the '28 design principles were outstanding for their era.